Trial begins over COVID outbreak in Austrian ski resort

 The outbreak in Ischgl, a popular resort in western Austria, is considered one of Europe’s earliest “super-spreader” events of the pandemic.

+“Stopping people from leaving and arriving in the Paznaun valley or at least issuing a travel warning — the authorities failed to do that,” said Alexander Klauser, a lawyer representing the Schopf family.
+“Thousands of people left the Paznaun valley unhindered, thousands of people arrived without a clue that they were in danger.”

-An independent commission last year concluded that authorities in the Tyrol region acted too slowly to shut down ski resorts after it became clear they were dealing with one of Europe’s first coronavirus outbreaks in March.
+An independent commission last year concluded that authorities in the Tyrol region acted too slowly to shut down ski resorts in the valley after it became clear they were dealing with one of Europe’s first coronavirus outbreaks in March.
 But the panel didn’t find evidence that political or business pressure played a role in the decisions.

+Klauser, the lawyer, said that even after authorities issued a directive to close apres-ski bars it wasn’t enforced strongly enough.

+“Open air mass gatherings which were forbidden according to the directive continued,” he said.
+“The police just watched on without doing anything.”